gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 * We've learned how to set up a standalone JS app based on React and built with a nodejs/npm/es2015//babel/webpack stack.
 There's a lot of choice here and you could replace some of elements of the stack : npm vs bower, es2015 vs typescript, webpack vs browserify ... each has pros and cons you should be aware of before choosing.
 * We've learned how to siply integrate npm and maven to next build a portlet on top of standalone app.
 * Unfortunately, exo gatein minifier hates your react code :) even if there's a work around, gatein should really permits lib exclusion from minifier.
-* Last words : On a real project you'll have to deal with unit testing.
-As an example, we were using Mocha to write tests, Phantomjs as a runtime platform and Istanbul as a coverage tool.
+* Last words : On a real project you'll have to deal with unit testing.<be>
+Just for the record, we're currently using <a href="https://mochajs.org/">Mocha</a> to write tests, <a href="http://phantomjs.org/">Phantomjs</a> as a runtime platform and Istanbul as a coverage tool.
 In order to manage complex build tasks you should use a lib like Gulp or Grunt.